 Receivership appointments invariably require the services of a lawyer and/or an accountant, so Associate membership is available to those specialist professionals who work in the area of receivership but might not take appointments directly.
 Some Associates take receivership appointments but may not have completed the professional training required to become an RPR and Nara Fellow.

-Nara affiliate membership is open to appointors of property receivers, who will usually be employed by banks or other lending institutions.
+Nara affiliate membership is open to appointors of property receivers, who will usually be employed by banks or other lenders.

 Affiliate is also open to Fellow and Associate members who have retired from practice, but who wish to retain their association with Nara membership.